AlVaFer/test-av/README.md

 The deploy offers two possible modes: optimized and minified or not minified-optimized.

-I've made documentation with JSDoc for some components.
+I have made tests and documentation with JSDoc for some components.
 You can read it opening the file documents/index.html downloading the whole documents folder.

 <br>